Claudio Dias: Non-League

 Dias moved up another division to sign for National League club Braintree Town on 21 October 2016.

 He re-signed for Barton Rovers ahead of 2017–18 following a second spell with Dunstable Town.
 Dias signed for United Counties League Division One club Potton United on 19 February 2018.
 He made his debut five days later, starting in a 3–0 away win over Burton Park Wanderers.
 Dias scored his first two goals in a 3–1 away victory over Harrowby United on 17 March.

 Dias signed for Southern League Premier Division Central club Stratford Town on 4 July 2018.
 He left the club on 10 January 2019, having made 21 appearances and scored one goal.
 A day later, he joined Stratford's divisional rivals Tamworth and made his debut against his previous club as a 68th-minute substitute in a 1–0 home defeat the following day.

 On 5 June 2019, Dias rejoined Banbury United on a one-year contract.
 He made 34 appearances and scored one goal in all competitions before the 2019–20 season was abandoned and results expunged because of the COVID-19 pandemic in England.

 Dias signed for another Southern League Premier Division Central club, Nuneaton Borough, on 15 June 2020.
 He only played five games for the club before the season was again curtailed due to COVID-19 and subsequently signed for fellow Southern Premier League Central club AFC Rushden & Diamonds in August 2021.
 Two months later he was on the move when he transferred to divisional rivals Alverchurch on 24 October, making his bow in a 2–1 win over Barwell.

 In November 2023, he joined Rugby Town on a dual-registration basis.

 In July 2024, Dias joined Banbury United, a fourth spell with the club having finished the previous season with Walsall Wood.

+Dias was confirmed as signing for Northern Premier League Division One Midlands side Rugby Borough on 26 July 2025.

+Claudio moved to Northern Premier League Division One Midlands side St Neots Town on 23 December 2025.